2009–10 Australian region cyclone season

 The 2009–10 Australian region cyclone season was a below average tropical cyclone season, with eight tropical cyclones forming compared to an average of 12.
 The season began on 1 November 2009 and ran through until it end on 30 April 2010.
 The Australian region is defined as being to south of the equator, between the 90th meridian east and 160th meridian east.
-Tropical cyclones in this area are monitored by five Tropical Cyclone Warning Centres (TCWC's): Jakarta, Port Moresby, Perth, Darwin, and Brisbane, each of which have the power to name a tropical cyclone.
-The TCWC's in Perth, Darwin, and Brisbane are run by the Australian Bureau of Meteorology, who designate significant tropical lows with a number and the U suffix.
+Tropical cyclones in this area are monitored by five Tropical Cyclone Warning Centres (TCWC's): Jakarta, Port Moresby, Perth, Darwin and Brisbane.
+Each of which have the power to name a tropical cyclone.
+The TCWC's in Perth, Darwin and Brisbane are run by the Bureau of Meteorology, who designate significant tropical lows with a number and the U suffix.
 The Joint Typhoon Warning Center also issues unofficial warnings for the region, designating significant tropical cyclones with the "S" suffix when they form west of 135°E, and the "P" suffix when they form east of 135°E.

 Torrential rains produced by Tropical Cyclones Olga and Paul resulted in widespread flooding and damage in northern Australia.
 The combined losses from these storms reached A$508 million (US$500 million).